 You soothe your newborn baby’s cries, and you revel in their first smile.
 They need you for everything — and you want to protect them from everything — but how do you safeguard their fragile immune system from sickness and flu?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 “It’s important to consider, especially in the early weeks of a baby’s life,” says pediatrician Camille Sabella, MD.

-“An infant’s immune system doesn’t mature until they’re about 2 to 3 months old,” Dr. Sabella says.
+“An infant’s immune system doesn’t mature until they’re about two to three months old,” Dr. Sabella says.

 “In those first few months, the immune system — especially cell-mediated immunity — becomes more developed.
 This is very important in helping a child fight off viruses.”

 This means that a 2-week-old baby’s immune system can’t fight viruses or bacteria nearly as well as a 3-month-old’s can.

 On the bright side, the mother’s immune system does continue to protect her infant with antibodies that were shared through the placenta immediately after birth.
 “Those antibodies stay active for the first few weeks of a baby’s life,” Dr. Sabella says.